jamesward/helloblueeyes/README.md

 Supervisor) and Monkeys.

 This application simulates the adage that a large number of monkeys typing long enough should eventually reproduce any given document.
 Monkey actors generate pages of random text.
+MonkeyVisors compare the text generated by the Monkey actors that they supervise to a target document, and Monkeys are scored on how closely their random text matches the target document.
 Because there might be several users, each running their own simulation, Hanuman maps user simulations to MonkeyVisor instances.
-MonkeyVisors compare the text generated by the Monkey actors that they supervise to a target document, and Monkeys are scored on how closely their random text matches the target document.

-N monkeys generate a page (1000 characters) of random text per 'tick', in the hope that they can match some portion of the target document.
-To start the process, a client first requests a new simulation ID from HelloJsonServices, and then uploads the document that the monkeys are to attempt replicate.
-Before generating random text, Monkeys are first trained by passing in a map of character->probability when they are constructed.
-The user simulation is terminated when a maximum number of 'ticks' occurs, or the document has been replicated.
+Monkey actors generate a page (1000 characters) of random text per 'tick', in the hope that they can match some portion of the target document.
+To start a simulation, a client first requests a new simulation ID from HelloJsonServices, and then uploads the document that the monkeys are to attempt to replicate.
+Before generating random text, Monkeys are first trained with a map of character->probability when they are constructed.
+A simulation terminates when a maximum number of 'ticks' have occurred, or the target document has been replicated.

 Monkey actors send a status update message to their MonkeyVisor instance after generating each page of text.
 MonkeyVisors summarize the results of the Monkey actors that they supervise in messages sent to the Hanuman actor, which